-General Dentistry in Melrose
+General Dentistry in Melrose, MA

 The goal of preventive dental care is to keep your teeth and gums healthy so restorative treatments are not needed.
 It’s recommended that all patients visit the dentist every six months for oral exams and cleanings.
 With regular dental visits, we can identify minor issues while they are easy to treat and prevent future dental problems from starting.